-Number Assessment Advice Criterion laboratory for copies of the test results to be filed with the clincians notes.
-4. S2 The establishment's incident reporting procedure does not reference NHSBT incident reporting SOP.
+Number Assessment Advice Criterion 1.
+P3 The temperature of the fridges used to store organs and perfusion fluids for both adult and children is generally recorded, however, there were gaps in the records.
+The establishment is advised to ensure that the temperature of the fridges is recorded daily.
+In addition, the temperature reading is taken from the digital readout on the fridge on the childrens ward.
+The establishment is advised to use a minimum-maximum calibrated thermometer to ensure that the actual temperature of the fridge is recorded.
+The fridges where organs and perfusion fluids are stored is temperature monitored by the establishment, however these fridges also used as contingency for other consumables.
+The establishment is advised to create an inventory list on the fridges so staff do not place other consumables on the same shelf as organs and perfusion fluid.
+2. S2 The establishment's incident reporting procedure does not reference NHSBT incident reporting SOP.
 The establishment is advised to update the procedure so that the latest version of the incident reporting SOP (3888) is referenced within the establishment's procedural documentation.
-In addition, the establishment's internal serious incident policy includes references to external organisations to which incidents must be reported.
+In addition, the establishment's internal serious adverse event policy includes references to external organisations to which incidents must be reported.
 The establishment is advised to update this document so that it includes reporting organ donation and transplantation related incidents to NHSBT within 24 hours of their discovery.
+3. GN2 The establishment records the training of staff involved in the transplant process as they gain competency in their role.
+The establishment is advised to review the competencies and training package to ensure external